media-vault/mediavault.org/docs/contributing/index.md

 ## Translating

-If you're interested in helping to translate MediaVault into your local language, we use [Weblate](https://weblate.org/en) running at [translate.mediavault.org](https://translate.mediavault.org) to handle translations.
+If you're interested in helping to translate LibreUno into your local language, we use [Weblate](https://weblate.org/en) running at [translate.mediavault.org](https://translate.mediavault.org) to handle translations.
 These are collected in the `translations` branches of the various repositories and are merged into the `main` branches before each release.

 ## Testing

 Testing is the easiest way to contribute.
-Simply use MediaVault, and if you run into problems, [let us know](/docs/getting-help).
+Simply use LibreUno, and if you run into problems, [let us know](/docs/getting-help).
 This is the most common way we uncover bugs, through a user doing something we hadn't thought about.
 If the issue does end up being related to the code, a [bug issue](/docs/contributing/issues#reporting-bugs) can then be opened.